OceanOutcomes/ocean-outcomes/what-we-do/triple-bottom-line-seafood/funding-and-facility/index.md

 **Environmental:**

 - Increased number of assessed stocks
-- Decrease in number ofstocks overfished or showing a negative health trend
+- Decrease in number of stocks overfished or showing a negative health trend
 - Increase in the amount of stocks managed more sustainably (over life of SFF)
 - Decrease negative impacts on other species caught
 - Decrease in negative impacts on habitat